renzaspiras/neo-termux/README.md

 This project aims to provide a mobile terminal environment based on Termux.
 Please note that this project is still under active development and may not be stable for all use cases.

+**WARNING: Bug Alert in Utils**

+---

+**DO NOT BUILD AND INSTALL YET**

+---

+Please note that the current version of Utils contains a critical bug.
+Avoid building and installing it until further notice.
+We apologize for any inconvenience and appreciate your patience.

+Thank you.

 ## Features

 - Mobile-friendly terminal interface.